Best Organic Baby Formula: 2021 Buyers Guide

 - Many Holle and Lebenswert formulas carry Demeter or Bioland certifications that go beyond the EU’s minimum organic standards.
 For example, the Demeter certification emphasizes a deep commitment to animal welfare, sustainability, and ecosystem preservation.

-With the exception of the specialty formulas HiPP HA and HiPP Comfort, which contain processed whey protein for easy digestion, all of the formulas stocked by Little Bundle carry the European Union’s organic seal.
-This means they are made without synthetic or chemical sprays or fertilizers, genetic engineering, artificial flavors, enhancers, colors, or preservatives.
+With the exception of the specialty formulas HiPP Hypoallergenic, HiPP Comfort, and HiPP Anti-Reflux, all of the formulas stocked by Little Bundle carry the European Union’s organic seal.
+This means they are made without synthetic or chemical sprays, genetic engineering, artificial flavors, enhancers, colors, or preservatives.

 Types of Organic Formula